vexx-sm/TF2-Mixes/README.md

 <h1 align="center">Team Fortress 2 Mixes</h1>

-A SourceMod plugin that sets up a 6v6 competitive mixes
+A SourceMod plugin that sets up a 6v6 competitive mixes wehere 2 capatains can pick players in an XYXY XYXY fashion.
+Random drafting, votes and more.

+> [!IMPORTANT]
+> The plugin is in an early stage and currently serves as a base.
+12v12 and much more is planned.

 https://github.com/user-attachments/assets/c4f7fb5f-11e5-462c-bfda-3497f4b0330c